omni-101/omni-101.github.io/_posts/2023-07-07-omniverse-physx-vcpkg-port.md

 Starting PhysX up..
 ```

+## CPU version

+To install and build a CPU-only version of the PhysX engine (one which does not use CUDA), you can create a custom triplet file (e.g. create a text file `vcpkg/triplets/community/x64-linux-nocuda.cmake`) which inherits your desired triplet and ensures a CPU version is installed and built:

+    # Inherit all flags but also add a PX_GENERATE_GPU_PROJECTS as FALSE
+    # to compile a CPU-only version of the PhysX engine
+    include(${CMAKE_CURRENT_LIST_DIR}/../x64-linux.cmake)
+    set(PX_GENERATE_GPU_PROJECTS FALSE)

+If you build a CPU-only version, remember to drop the `unofficial::omniverse-physx-sdk::gpu-library` target from the targets above.

+## Support

 The port is rather involved and will be community maintained and updated (**this is NOT an official NVIDIA supported port**).
 For any issues please open a GitHub issue to the vcpkg official repo and hopefully someone will take care of it.

 _If you need an older version of the PhysX SDK you can still use [versioning](https://github.com/microsoft/vcpkg/blob/master/docs/users/versioning.md) to checkout it directly_